JuliaParallel/MPI.jl/docs/src/configuration.md

 system-provided MPI implementation in order to exploit features such as fast network interfaces and CUDA-aware MPI interfaces.

-This can be configured using the MPIPreferences.jl package, which allows the user to choose their MPI implementation.
-This uses [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) to allow the user to choose which MPI implementation to use for a project.
-This provides a single source of truth that can be used for JLL packages (Julia packages providing C libraries) that link against MPI, localizes the choice of MPI implementation to a project.
+The MPIPreferences.jl package allows the user to choose which MPI implementation to use in MPI.jl.
+It uses [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) to configure the MPI backend for each project separately.
+This provides a single source of truth that can be used for JLL packages (Julia packages providing C libraries) that link against MPI.

 ## Using a system-provided MPI backend